nicocardiel/indexf/docs/using.rst

 .. option:: vacuum=<int>

     Integer number indicating whether the wavelength calibration of the spectra is given in air (default :option:`vacuum` = 0), or in vacuum (integer *1,2,3*).
-At present three possible corrections can be employed:
+Note that wavelengths in *indexdef.dat* are given in the air.
+If your spectra have been reduced using a wavelength calibration in vacuum, you can handle this by setting the parameter `vacuum` to 1, 2 or 3 when running the program:

         :option:`vacuum` = 1: Eq.
 65 from Greisen et al. 2006 (A&A, 446, 747)

         :option:`vacuum` = 2: Eq.
 3 from Morton (1991, ApJS, 77, 119)

         :option:`vacuum` = 3: Equation quoted by the `SDSS <http://www.sdss.org/dr7/products/spectra/vacwavelength.html>`_ team

+    If `vacuum` is different from zero, the bandpasses given in *indexdef.dat* are transformed to vacuum prior to the measurement of the line-strength indices.

     Mandatory: no